-RANCID\RECURSE\SUBDIRS New in version 1.2.
+RANCID RECURSE SUBDIRS

 When using RANCID as a data source, toggle whether to treat the RANCID root as a normal instance, or as the root to multiple instances.

 You may override this location by setting the RANCID\RECURSE\SUBDIRS environment variable to any True value.